 What I’ve learned from all my travels is that people are people, we’re all the same.
 We may have different cultures but we all have the same wants and the same needs.
 Everybody wants to be loved.
 Travelling has taught me a lot of compassion – there’s no right way, or wrong way, no people are better or worse because they live in one country or because they do things this way or that way.

 And some of the poorest people I have ever met have been the most generous.
 I’ve met rich people who are generous also.
 Travel also taught me that material possession is a weight.
 If you’re nomadic, as I have been, too many possessions weigh you down.
 So quickly I’ve accumulated all this stuff, from staying in the one place.
 Travelling is about letting go.
 It makes you really adaptable.

 Thanks, Tess – you’re a real inspiration, and so wise!
 What do you think?
 Does she make you want to pack a small bag and take off to another part of the world?
 Yes, I do.
 Does she make you want to pick up a pencil and draw, or set up a studio space, like now?
 Absolutely.

-If you would like to get in touch with Tessa Joy, email firstname.lastname@example.org.
+If you would like to get in touch with Tessa Joy, email email@example.com.
 Some of her wonderful art pieces showcased here are available for purchase.
-For more inspiration, you can view her online gallery here.
-You may also like to share this post with a friend!
+You may like to share this post with a friend!

 Tessa is also mentioned in my book Where The Light Lives.
 In it, I describe an encounter I had with her light body during one of my rather spectacular out-of-body experiences!
 To find out more click here.

-Tessa’s approach to art-making is interesting to me because it’s very different to how I do art.
-From where do you get your artistic inspiration?
+Tessa’s approach to art-making is interesting to me because it’s very different from how I do art.
+Where do you get your artistic inspiration?
 If you would like to be practising art, but haven’t begun yet, what has been holding you back?
 I’d love to hear about it!